 The Early Career Research Forum was formed in 2017 to support and represent early career researchers in the School of Earth and Environmental Sciences.
-A key focus is career development and networking, but other duties of the forum are to represent the interests of early career researchers by developing policies and providing a voice at School-level meetings.
+A key focus is career development and networking, but other duties of the forum are to represent the interests of early career researchers by developing policies and providing a voice at School and University level meetings.
 Social events are also organised, for example, to welcome new early career researchers to the School and to mark the departure of those leaving to exciting new opportunities.

-Chair: Dr Eleanor Mare
+Chairs: Dr Rhian Rees-Owen, Dr Eleanor Mare

-Secretary: Dr Mark Fox-Powell
+Secretary/Treasurers: Dr Rosanna Greenop, Dr Mark Fox-Powell

 Postdoc Representative: Dr Elyse Allender

-Social Coordinator: Dr Anouk Borst
+Social Coordinators: Dr Mark Fox-Powell, Dr Anouk Borst

-Training Coordinator: Dr Matthew Warke
+Training Coordinators: Dr Matthew Warke

 Previous early career researchers in the School have gone on to a variety of academic and non-academic roles.
 This forum supports and encourages all early career researchers to realise their own career ambitions.
 Examples of workshops that have been successfully run are as follows: